 Learning to create healthy boundaries is another important aspect of building a community.
 Often an addict has never learned how to establish boundaries in a healthy way.
 With the community that is naturally formed in an inpatient program, boundaries can be taught and used outside of rehab.

 Living in a therapeutic community can help patients find the support that they need to live sober at all times.
 When someone has a long history of substance abuse, it is not easy to quickly make the transition to going about their daily routine as a sober person.

 They will feel that triggers are surrounding them when they are home, at work, or seeing their friends who may still be addicted.
 With inpatient treatment, they have the chance to escape all of the things that could lead to their relapse and instead spend some time off in a supportive environment with people that are always available for help.

-While staying in a treatment facility, patients have access to therapy and counseling throughout the day as well as the opportunity to socialize and bond with people who are going through the same experience as them.
-The support of peers can be one of the most important aspects of recovery.
-That is why attending meetings and group therapy is always incorporated into treatment along with one-on-one counseling.
+While staying in a treatment facility, patients have access to therapy and counseling throughout the day.
+As well as an opportunity to socialize and bond with people who are going through similar experiences.
+The support of peers can be one of the most critical aspects of recovery.
+That is why attending meetings, and group therapy is always incorporated into treatment along with one-on-one counseling.
 Discussing emotions with others can be a challenge for people with addictions who are accustomed to withdrawing and escaping from painful or stressful situations.

 At our inpatient treatment center in St. Augustine, a person can learn to be more open at all times and practice being honest with the people that live with them in the facility.
 Spending this time in the treatment center allows them to get used to new behavior and habits.
 With inpatient treatment, people with addictions can practice their sobriety skills, learn to cope with stress in healthier ways, and become adjusted to life without substance abuse.